samandmoore/polyglot-monorepo/ideas.md

   you. we can consider doing that differently, but this is much simpler.
 * can we use a simpler base image? the current ruby base images are yuuuuuge (>1GB).

+ruby thoughts
+* we need to distinguish between ruby gems and local gems that don't get published (acting more as a library).
+  * for a ruby gem we don't check in the gemfile.lock, so we can't use that as the cache key for the bundle